django-es/django-elasticsearch-dsl/README.rst

                 'name',
                 'color',
             ]
-            related_models = [Manufacturer]  # Optional: to ensure the Car will be re-saved when Manufacturer is updated
+            related_models = [Manufacturer, Ad]  # Optional: to ensure the Car will be re-saved when Manufacturer or Ad is updated

         def get_queryset(self):
             """Not mandatory but to improve performance we can select related in one sql request"""